Which Institutions Own Shares In Archer-Daniels-Midland Company (ADM)?

 Archer-Daniels-Midland Company (ADM): Who are the competitors?

-The company’s main competitors (and peers) include Tyson Foods Inc. (TSN) that is trading 69.28% up over the past 12 months.
+The company’s main competitors (and peers) include Tyson Foods Inc. (TSN) that is trading 27.45% up over the past 12 months and Ingredion Incorporated (INGR) that is 30.75% higher over the same period.
 Short interest in the company’s stock has risen 27.45% from the last report on Jan 28, 2021 to stand at a total of 4.15 million short shares sold with a short interest ratio of 2.12.